sixty-nine/LiipRasterizeBundle/README.md

  - `rasterize_viewport.width`, `rasterize_viewport.height` - Dimensions of the viewport to
     use when the screenshots of the webpages are rendered.

- - `cache.path` - The path where to store the temporary files.
-The directory must be writtable by Apache.
-Usually you will use the application cache dir.

- - `cache.ttl`- The time to live of temporary files in seconds.
-Defaults to 5 minutes.

-### How images are cached

-Rendering a screenshot of a webpage is time consuming because the page needs to be fetched and rendered by PhantomJS.
-On the other hand resizing the images is an easy and fast process.

-This is why this bundle uses a two step caching mechanism for the images.

-What happens exactly when you request a screenshot is the following:

- - the bundle checks if a full size screenshot exists in the cache

- - if not or it has expired, PhantomJS is used to fetch and render the image

- - the bundle checks if a resized version of the image that fits the request exists in the cache

- - if not or it has expired, the bundle creates a resized version of the full size screenshot

- - the resized version of the image is returned

-The cache uses sha1 hashing to match URLs with cached files.

 ### LiipImagineBundle

 TODO: write more doc...